Skip to content

 Template

-Used by RedHat.3
+Used by RedHat.5

-1. Number/Date: A unique increasing number and date that usually follows the ADR-nnnn pattern to help sort them from old to new
+1. **Number/Date:** A unique increasing number and date that usually follows

 2. **Title:** Indicates the content

-3. Context (Why): Describes the current situation and why you made this decision or thought it necessary—some variations explicitly break out an "alternatives covered" section to ensure all considerations get recorded
+3. **Context (Why):** Describes the current situation and *why* you made this

 4. **Decision (What/How):** Describes the *what* and *how* of the feature

-5. Status: Describes the status; note that ADRs can be superseded later by newer ADRs
+5. **Status:** Describes the status; note that ADRs can be superseded later

-6. Consequences: Describes the effect of the decision, listing positive and negative aspects
+6. **Consequences:** Describes the effect of the decision, listing positive

 Further Reading